idp2p/sdt/README.md

 # Selective Disclosure Trie

-> "Selective Disclosure Trie" is a solution proposal that uses a data structure called a trie, to enable efficient and secure selective disclosure of fields from claims for privacy enhancement
+> "Selective Disclosure Trie" is a solution proposal that uses a data structure called a trie, to enable selective disclosure of fields from claims for integrity and privacy enhancement.
+It also aims to provide proof of not existence.

 > Inspired by Merkle Patricia Trie